-How to Make Compost Tea In 6 Simple Steps
+How to Start a Permaculture Garden In 8 Simple Steps

 There is mixed opinion in the farming and gardening communities surrounding compost tea; is it a fruitful endeavor that will boost plant health and yields, or a fad that is nothing more than liquid compost?